Pittsburgh Mercury: Mergers and name changes

 The Mercury in 1832 absorbed a startup paper called the Allegheny Republican, and for about the next two years was published under the title Pittsburgh Mercury and Allegheny Republican.

 In 1841, the Weekly Pittsburgher and Allegheny Democrat joined with the Mercury to form the Pittsburgh Mercury and Allegheny Democrat, with the Mercurys Smith as publisher.

 Seeing a need for a daily Democratic newspaper in Pittsburgh, Smith in 1842 arranged with Thomas Phillips, owner-editor of a competing Democratic weekly called The American Manufacturer, to unite their establishments and launch the Daily Morning Post.
 Begun in tandem with the Post was an edition called the Weekly Mercury and Manufacturer, consisting of matter from the past week's daily issues.
-The Post continued as a Democratic organ until its 1927 merger with the Gazette Times to create the Post-Gazette.
+The Post continued as a Democratic organ until its 1927 merger with the Pittsburgh Gazette Times to create the Pittsburgh Post-Gazette.